Get the Cash to Get Your Business off the Ground

 3) Personal Credit (Credit Cards)

 Many aspiring entrepreneurs have better access to credit than cash.
+Do some research and sign up for a small business credit card with significant perks and cash back bonuses.
 While credit cards are a relatively simple and easy way to make capital purchases, there is a significant risk to your personal credit.
 A good strategy is to limit credit card spending to specific revenue-generating projects.
 That way, when your customer pays you, you can pay off your credit card.
 This protects your credit score and limits charges from high-interest rates.

 4) Personal Credit (Home Equity Loans)